colling808/Pokemon-Project/README.md

 The actual upload to the Oracle Cloud services did not work for either part 1 or part 2.
 For part 1, while the test python applciation was able to run, I was not able to interpret the logfiles of the pokedex and was not sure how to troubleshoot from there.

 For part 2, I had originally tried to use PHP/MySQL for my database of trainers; however, there were several installation package issues particularly with NetBean and Laravel.
 Instead, I was able to translate and adjust into Python, an even simpler language to create data TABLES.
-While the Python methods and Oracle database initialization were successfully completed, I was not able to co
+While the Python methods and Oracle database initialization were successfully completed, I was not able to run the Python program in the Oracle Cloud.

+Ideally, I would've liked to use Oracle Analytics Cloud to make visualizations based off of my data inputs.

 ## Conclusions
 This project was intended to show my technical skills particularly in database systems and data processing.
 Given more time, I would've loved to add more features and integration with the Oracle Cloud Services.
 I enjoyed programming this project as it is something I am passionate about.